krasimir/CanIUseRSCs/cases/08/README.md

-# Server function used as a from action
+# Server Functions with useActionState

 A server function is used as the action for a form to demonstrate server-side processing in response to a form submission.